 L1 FLAT ENTRANCE DOORS: Are flat entrance doors or doors/frames appropriately fire rated?
-Yes The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals and self- closers.
+Yes The door sets to the flats appeared to be fire rated and incorporate intumescent strips, smoke seals, self-closers and letterboxes that appeared to be of the intumescent type.
 A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.
 L2 FLAT ENTRANCE DOORS:Are fire rated flat entrance doors in good condition - not in need of repair?
 Yes L3 FLAT ENTRANCE DOORS: Is all glazing to flat entrance doors appropriately fire rated?
 Not Applicable No glazing provided to flat entrance doors.

 L4 FLAT ENTRANCE DOORS: Are fan lights above flat entrance doors appropriately fire rated?
 Not Applicable No fan lights provided to flat entrance doors.
 L5 FLAT ENTRANCE DOORS: Are side panels to flat entrance doors appropriately fire rated?
 Not Applicable No side panels provided to flat entrance doors.
 L6 FLAT ENTRANCE DOORS: Are flat entrance doors fitted with adequate self-closing devices?
-(From sample inspection) Yes Inspected flat front entrance door provided with self closer.
+(From sample inspection) Yes Inspected flats provided with self closer.
 L7 FLAT ENTRANCE DOORS: Are flat entrance doors fitted with intumescent strips and cold smoke seals?
-(From sample inspection) Yes Inspected flat front entrance door provided with intumescent strips and seals.
+(From sample inspection) Yes Inspected flats provided with intumescent strips and seals.

 L8 FLAT ENTRANCE DOORS: Are letterboxes satisfactory?
-(State only if missing, damaged or uPVC) Not Applicable No letter plates to the flats front entrance doors.
+(State only if missing, damaged or uPVC) Not Applicable No letter plates provided to the front entrance doors.
 L9 FLAT ENTRANCE DOORS: Are all other flat entrance door issues satisfactory?
-Yes М1 COMMON AREA DOORS: Are all common area fire doors and/or frames appropriately fire rated?
+Yes м1 COMMON AREA DOORS: Are all common area fire doors and/or frames appropriately fire rated?
 Yes The door sets to the common parts appeared to be fire rated and incorporate intumescent strips and smoke seals and self-closers.
 A2D should provide confirmation that the doors and door sets have been appropriately fitted, tested and certified to include product information, dates of fitment, competence of fitters, maintenance information, expected lifespan and correct installation.
 M2 COMMON AREA DOORS: Are all common area fire rated doors in good condition - and not in need of repair?
 Yes

-М3 COMMON AREA DOORS: Is all glazing to common area fire doors appropriately fire rated?
-Yes The vision panels to common parts doors are provided with a mark indicating a type of pyro glass has been installed.
+M3 COMMON AREA DOORS: Is all glazing to common area fire doors appropriately fire rated?
+Yes Lobby doors are provided with a vision panel which has a stamp indicating a form of Pyroglass.
 M4 COMMON AREA DOORS: Are fan lights/side panels to common area fire doors appropriately fire rated?
-Not Applicable No fanlights/side lights installed. м5 COMMON AREA DOORS: Are self-closing devices on common area fire doors adequate?
-(Where appropriate) Yes Common parts doors are provided with self closers. М6 COMMON AREA DOORS: Are intumescent strips and smoke seals provided to common area fire doors?
+Not Applicable M5 COMMON AREA DOORS: Are self-closing devices on common area fire doors adequate?
+(Where appropriate) Yes Common parts doors are provided with self closers.
+M6 COMMON AREA DOORS: Are intumescent strips and smoke seals provided to common area fire doors?
 Yes Common parts doors are provided with intumescent strips and seals.